LaminarAI/LLM-Procedural-Narrative-Drift/README.md

-# AI Red Team Report – Full-Spectrum Analysis
+# AI Red Team Report

 **Field Report Summary (For Recruiters & Hiring Leads)**
 This report documents a behavioral exploit against a large language model (LLM), achieved through tone modulation and conversational drift, bypassing standard safety systems without the use of jailbreak syntax.
 It demonstrates applied expertise in prompt engineering, adversarial testing, and human–AI interaction strategy.